A souvenir of love - Chapter 1

 I've seen different types of parents in these cases.
 A few are here,

-2) Parents who know their child has some issues but not fully supportive.
+2) Parents who know their child has some issues but are not fully supportive.

 4) Parents who are not aware of their child's disabilities.
 There are mixed responses when we tell them about it.

-When I joined this gang, post one year I could reminisce their experiences.
-While walking inside a mall or a shop I get to see atleast one student from my class or school and they come to me running just to say "Hi" or 'Ma'am, do you remember me?".
+When I joined this gang, post one year I could reminisce about their experiences.
+While walking inside a mall or a shop I get to see at least one student from my class or school and they come running to me just to say "Hi" or 'Ma'am, do you remember me?".
 My husband was hit by this and wondered, "Am working in Bangalore for more than twelve years now.
-None of the strangers came to me and said 'haaiii...' like this!!
+None of the strangers came to me and said 'hiiii...' like this!!
 You just started working in a school and this is the scene!
 Lucky you.."

-Ofcourse, I am lucky enough to work as a teacher.
+Of course, I am lucky enough to work as a teacher.
 I have worked in IT/ITES and HR and entertainment media (Part time Radio Jockey) fields for 9 years.
 Never have I ever got the job satisfaction which I've got from this profession.
-Reasons are many.
+There are many.
 But most of all, it helped me as a parent.
 It changed me as a parent.
 It helped me to know my children much better.
-So for me that would be one of the best part of it.
+So for me that would be one of the best parts of it.
 Before joining this field, I haven't observed any child other than mine so closely.
-I knew my elder one is really good in academics.
-When she was in Junior KG we've got feedback from her teachers that she was excellent in reading and comprehension.
+I know my elder one is really good at academics.
+When she was in Junior KG we got feedback from her teachers that she was excellent in reading and comprehension.
 I felt it's quite a normal thing for a child to read at that age.
 I've never appreciated her for that.
 Moreover, if you go to any house in Kerala you will see a shelf full of books.
-Reading is a part of our life or in better words, way of life for us.
+Reading is a part of our life or in better words, a way of life for us.

 I haven't seen her sitting with any books particularly for this exam.
 And when the results came through a diary note I was shocked!!
 First rank in the whole school!

-I told this story to let some parents know that how we underestimate or overestimate our children.
-Also to reiterate the importance of reading habit (I will write about it in detail later).
+I told this story to let some parents know how we underestimate or overestimate our children.
+Also to reiterate the importance of reading habits (I will write about it in detail later).